11a9a/assignment/README.md

 ### Running the Application

+1. Clone the project: `git clone https://github.com/11a9a/assignment.git`
-1. Navigate to the project directory: `cd assingment`
+2. Navigate to the project directory: `cd assingment`
-2. Build the project: `gradle build`
+3. Build the project: `gradle build`
-3. Run the application: `gradle bootRun`
+4. Run the application: `gradle bootRun`

 The application will start running at `http://localhost:8080`.